sorphwer/jekyll-theme-panda/_posts/2020-6-19-dev-routine.md

 auto-convert-img : true

 ---

 ## Ver.
+Panda-0.2.5

+- Feat: with latest jekyll-search-bar, where `setSearchJsonBaseURL` is available to custom base url.

+- Fix: Fix double embedded search.js which results in unavaiable search feature

+- Fix: Fix base url issue resulting in 404 pic or favicon by using `jekyll-seo-tag`

+- TODO: still working on mermaid.js loading issue
+## Ver.
 Panda-0.2.4

 - Feat: New yaml config varable `auto-convert-img` that is set as false by default.